aws/amazon-ec2-instance-selector/README.md

       --instance-storage string                        Amount of local instance storage (Example: 4 GiB) (sets --instance-storage-min and -max to the same value)
       --instance-storage-max string                    Maximum Amount of local instance storage (Example: 4 GiB) If --instance-storage-min is not specified, the lower bound will be 0
       --instance-storage-min string                    Minimum Amount of local instance storage (Example: 4 GiB) If --instance-storage-max is not specified, the upper bound will be infinity
-      --ipv6                                           Instance Types that support IPv6
-  -m, --memory string                                  Amount of Memory available (Example: 4 GiB) (sets --memory-min and -max to the same value)
+      --instance-types strings                         Instance Type names (must be exact, use allow-list for regex) --ipv6                                           Instance Types that support IPv6 -m, --memory string                                  Amount of Memory available (Example: 4 GiB) (sets --memory-min and -max to the same value)
       --memory-max string                              Maximum Amount of Memory available (Example: 4 GiB) If --memory-min is not specified, the lower bound will be 0